cgreenhalgh/opensharingtoolkit/docs/mirageonandroid.md

 Not sure how to set up conditional compilation at the moment though, or to get compiler to add lib/ to C-compiler include path...

 [git fork](https://github.com/cgreenhalgh/ocaml-tuntap)
+Note, no TUNSETGROUP, as well as replacement for getifaddrs and tweak for broadcast.

 Oasis build for target...
 	# needs setup
 	oasis setup
 	ocaml setup.ml -configure --override ocamlfind `opam config var prefix`/bin/arm-linux-androideabi/ocamlfind ocaml setup.ml -build
 	ocaml setup.ml -install